kubernetes/website/content/en/docs/contribute/new-content/contributing-content.md

 If your change is only a few lines long, or you're not that familiar with git, read [Small changes](#small-changes) to learn how to quickly edit a page.

-If your changes are larger, or span multiple pages, read [Large changes](#large-changes) to learn how to fork the Kubernetes website repository.
+If your changes are larger, or span multiple pages, read [Fork the kubernetes/website repostiory](#fork-the-repo) to learn how to fork the Kubernetes website repository.

 {{% /capture %}}